kghose/groho/docs/Readme.md

 ```

 Now, the benchmarks may not be perfect, but it tipped the decision in favor of
-rotatng the data in Python before displaying:
+rotating the data in Python before displaying:

 1. It felt icky to hardcode the rotation parameters in the C++ code.
 Better to
    have it easily and transparently operated in the Python code